Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: The complex

 Again, we simply calculate the traces of all cross terms.
 For example

 We end up with

 Another straightforward calculation shows that

-After these calculations, it is apparent that for $Q\in\N$, i.e. $M'=\frac{1}{2}\id$ all inner products vanish.
+After these calculations, it is apparent that for prolate uniaxial $Q\in\Sym$ (and in particular $Q\in\N$), i.e.\ $M'=\frac{1}{2}\id$ all inner products vanish.
 In order to form a basis, we must prove that the vectors themselves never vanish.
 We find

 and thus for $M'=\frac{1}{2}\id$ it holds that $\Vert \TT_1\Vert^2 = \frac{6}{4}$, $\Vert \TT_2\Vert^2=\frac{9}{2}\lambda^2 n_2^{-2}$ and $\Vert N\Vert^2 = \frac{9}{2}\lambda^2$.

 This concludes the proof that $\{\TT_1,\TT_2,\TT_3,\TT_4\}$ form indeed a basis of $T_Q\T$, and since $N$ is orthogonal to $T_Q\T$, the result follows. \end{proof}